Information on Oral Cavity Diseases

 What are Oral Diseases?

 Oral care doesn't just keep your teeth strong; it can have a significant effect on your general wellness, too.
-Nearly one in 10 people have some sign of poor dental health, and in some instances, that number increases to almost 100 percent.
+Nearly one in 10 people has some sign of poor dental health, and in some instances, that number increases to almost 100 percent.

 The most common oral diseases are: